COMMONWEALTH of Pennsylvania, Appellant v. Robert MAZZETTI, Appellee.

 In the instant case, at the time Appellee was sentenced, the court had the ability to impose any of the alternatives detailed in section 9721(a) because there was no mandatory minimum sentence otherwise imposed by law under section 9721(a.1).
 It is undisputed that at the time of Appellee‘s initial sentencing, the Commonwealth agreed to waive the school zone mandatory minimum.
 Consequently, the Commonwealth did not provide notice or present evidence demonstrating that the drug offense for which Appellee pled guilty occurred within the requisite distance of the real property of an educational facility.
 Since the Commonwealth did not comply with the statutory requirements, the court did not have the duty, or even the ability, to apply section 6317 at Appellee‘s initial sentencing.
 Thus, it was within the trial court‘s authority to sentence Appellee to a term of probation rather than confine him to prison.

 The extant question involves the interplay between sections 6317 and 9771(b).
-Pursuant to section 9771(b), when a revocation occurs, the court has all the sentencing alternatives that were "available at the time of initial sentencing."
-Since the court did not have the option to apply the mandatory minimum at Appellee's initial sentencing, the Commonwealth could not compel its imposition at resentencing.
+Pursuant to section 9771(b), when a revocation occurs, the court has all the sentencing alternatives that were “available at the time of initial sentencing.”
+Since the court did not have the option to apply the mandatory minimum at Appellee‘s initial sentencing, the Commonwealth could not compel its imposition at resentencing.
 Upon resentencing, the court is vested with the same alternatives it initially possessed.
-As it was not within the court's ability to *66 impose the mandatory minimum upon Appellee at his initial sentencing, the court was not bound by the mandatory minimum at resentencing.[7]
+As it was not within the court‘s ability to impose

-This Court's pronouncement in Wallace, supra, supports the notion that the trial court was not bound by the mandatory minimum sentence.
-If we were to find that the Commonwealth is permitted to seek imposition of the mandatory minimum after waiving its initial applicability, the court would be denied its "free[dom] to impose any sentence permitted," which existed at the time of initial sentencing.
+This Court‘s pronouncement in Wallace, supra, supports the notion that the trial court was not bound by the mandatory minimum sentence.
+If we were to find that the Commonwealth is permitted to seek imposition of the mandatory minimum after waiving its initial applicаbility, the court would be denied its “free[dom] to impose any sentence permitted,” which existed at the time of initial sentencing.
 Id. at 843-44.
 In other words, forced application of the mandatory minimum sentence precludes the court from resorting to any of the options that were available at the time of the original sentence.
 Thus, requiring the court to apply section 6317 would result in a de facto restriction on sentencing alternatives, in violation of section 9721 and our jurisprudence.

 Our holding also comports with the dictates of section 6317.
-The requirements of this section are specific; if the Commonwealth seeks application of the mandatory minimum, it must provide notice of its intent "after conviction and before sentencing" so that a determination on applicability can be made "at sentencing."
-By strictly prescribing the notice and evidentiary requirements in this section, the legislature has conveyed its intent to preclude the Commonwealth from seeking to impose the mandatory minimum anytime other than "at sentencing."
-As previously noted, the Commonwealth specifically waived the mandatory minimum sentence, electing to forego the opportunity to provide notice and evidence in accordance with section 6317(b).
-Consequently, the Commonwealth's efforts to seek the imposition of the mandatory minimum sentence following a probation violation do not conform to the requirements of section 6317(b).
+The requirements of this section are specific; if the Commonwealth seeks application of the mandatory minimum, it must provide notice of its intent “after conviction and before sentencing” so that a determination on applicability can be made “at sentencing.”
+By strictly prescribing the notice and evidentiary requirements in this section, the legislature has conveyed its intent to preclude the Commonwealth from seeking to

 In reaching this conclusion, we note that a provision authorizing the Commonwealth to invoke the mandatory minimum after sentencing, but before resentencing, is conspicuously absent from the statutory scheme.
-While this distinction may seem hyper-technicalsentencing being a general term that subsumes resentencingit becomes relevant when compared with other provisions that explicitly authorize the invocation of a mandatory minimum at resentencing.
+While this distinction may seem hyper-technical---sentencing being a general term that subsumes resentencing---it becomes relevant when compared with other provisions that explicitly authorize the invocation of a mandatory minimum at resentencing.

 Thus, in several other instances, the General Assembly specifically delineated the procedures and alternatives available upon resentencing.
 No such provision appears in relation to the revocation of probation.
 This Court may not “supply omissions in a statute, especially where it appears that the matter may have been intentionally omitted.”
 L.S. ex rel.
 A.S. v.
 Eschbach, 583 Pa.
 47, 874 A.2d 1150, 1156 (2005).
 Similarly, where the legislature includes specific language in one section of a statute and excludes it from another section, the language may not be implied where excluded.
 Fonner v.
 Shandon, Inc., 555 Pa.
 370, 724 A.2d 903, 907 (1999).
 “Moreover, where a section of a statute contains a given provision, the omission of such a provision from a similar section is significant to show a different legislative intent.”
 Id.

 Under sections 9763(d) and 9774(c), the General Assembly specifically permitted the Commonwealth to seek the mandatory minimum sentence following a violation of county intermediate punishment or a termination of state intermediate punishment.
 Noticeably absent is a parallel provision permitting such action following a revocation of probation.
 We will not amend the statutory scheme to permit the Commonwealth to seek the mandatory minimum where the General Assembly has refused to sanction such an action; this remains the province of the legislature, not the judiciary.
-Thus, we decline to find that the Commonwealth could compel the court to impose the mandatory minimum following the revocation of Appellee's probation.
+Thus, we decline to find that the Commonwealth could compel the court to impose the mandatory minimum following the rеvocation of Appellee‘s probation.

 The policy arguments the Commonwealth presents in support of its position are unavailing and significantly overstate the potential negative implications our decision will have on the plea bargaining process.
 We have no doubt that affirming the Superior Court will not result in a categorical elimination of plea agreements containing probationary sentences where a mandatory minimum might apply.
-Our decision does nothing to alter the fact that the Commonwealth retains the option to seek the mandatory minimum at the initial sentencing.
-Similarly, upon a violation of probation, it has the ability to argue for a harsher sentence based on the nature of the transgression.
-Thus, the anecdotal evidence presented fails to convince us that our holding will have a chilling effect on the plea bargaining process.
+Our decision does nothing to alter the fact that the Commonwealth retains the option to

-In sum, we find that the Commonwealth did not have the ability to seek the mandatory minimum sentence under section 6317 *68 following the revocation of Appellee's probation.
+In sum, we find that the Commonwealth did not have the ability to seek the mandatory minimum sentence under section 6317 following the revocаtion of Appellee‘s probation.
 Since the trial court is vested with the same alternatives at resentencing that were originally available, and the Commonwealth waived the initial applicability of the mandatory minimum, the court had no obligation to apply the same at resentencing.
 To hold otherwise would violate the notice and evidentiary requirements of section 6317 and impermissibly restrict the authority of the trial court.
 Moreover, the General Assembly has authorized the Commonwealth to seek the mandatory minimum at resentencing in only two instances: a violation of either county or state intermediate punishment.
 The absence of a parallel provision permitting this action following the revocation of probation indicates that the legislature has specifically prohibited the invocation of the mandatory minimum sentencing provision in the manner suggested by the Commonwealth.

 Affirmed.